kduggirala/HeapVisualizer/README.md

 ## Description

+  This a visualization that would allow the user to see the structure and mechanics of a heap.
+It would allow the users to change the type of object being added (between floats or Strings sorted by alphabetical order), clear the heap, and switch between a max and min heap.
+The user can add any number of objects at a time and they will be added to the heap one at a time.
+The nodes will be represented by circles with radius of about 50 pixels, allowing for a maximum of 63 values to be inserted (6 levels) and all values inserted after the 63rd will automatically pop the top element first.
+With the visualizer, the user will be able to build heap and understand how it works.

 ## How To Run

-  Download the pde file named Visualizer.pde and compile and run that file.
-Press the enter key to add values to the heap, and press the delete key to clear the heap.
-Clicking on the box labeled "pop" removes the top value of the heap and clicking the box labeled "switch heap type" switches the heap from a min heap to a max heap and vice versa.
-Clicking on a node in the heap removes that value from the heap.
-While objects are moving within the heap, do not add new values, remove values, or attempt to change the type of heap.
+  1. Download the pde file named Visualizer.pde and compile and run that file.
+  2. Press the enter key to add values to the heap, and press the delete key to clear the heap.
+  3. a) Clicking on the box labeled "pop" removes the top value of the heap
+     b) Clicking the box labeled "switch heap type" switches the heap from a min heap to a max heap and vice versa.
+     b) Clicking on a node in the heap removes that value from the heap.
+     -While objects are moving within the heap, do not add new values, remove values, or attempt to change the type of heap.

 ## Developement Log